 4.2.Access to journal content

 The publisher is committed to the permanent availability and preservation of scholarly research and ensures accessibility by partnering with organizations and maintaining our own digital archive.
-To learn more, please visit Copyright.
+To learn more, please visit Copyright and Licensing.

 5.Editors and journal staff as authors